 People with type 1 diabetes do not produce insulin.
 This means these people don’t have the key.

-Both diabetes types can pave way to high glucose levels chronically.
+Both diabetes types can pave the way to high glucose levels chronically.
 And this heightens diabetes complications risks.

 With this said let us first see the common symptoms of diabetes as there are different diabetes types.

 Symptoms of Type 1 & Type 2 Diabetes

 Both diabetes types, if not managed, share numerous identical symptoms, including:

 - Highly fatigued